 Plan Description - In addition to the pension benefits described in Note G, the Center offers a postemployment benefit plan (OPEB Plan) that subsidizes the cost of health care for its retirees and eligible dependents.
 Employees of the Center with at least 10 years of combined service under the Center and/or any other Board department or any of the five county officers (County Comptroller, Property Appraiser, Sheriff, Supervisor of Elections, or Tax Collector) who retire and immediately begin receiving benefits from the Florida Retirement System (FRS) are eligible to receive a monthly benefit of three dollars per year of service up to a maximum of \$90 per month.
-If combined service is at least 20 years and receipt of FRS benefits is deferred to a later date, the monthly benefit may be vested for commencement at such deferral date.
+If combined service is at least 20 years and receipt of FRS benefits is deferred to a later date, the monthly benefit may be vested commencement at such deferral date.
 Additionally, in accordance with State statute, Center employees who retire and immediately begin receiving benefits from the FRS have the option of continuing in the Board's health insurance plan at the same group rate as for active employees.

-The Board has established the Orange County Health Care Benefit Trust (Trust), a single-employer defined benefit OPEB plan for, and administered by, the Board and County officers noted above.
+The Board has established the Orange County Health Care Benefit Trust (Trust), a singleemployer defined benefit OPEB plan for, and administered by, the Board and County officers noted above.
 The Board has the authority to establish and amend the Plan and engages an actuarial firm to determine each participant's estimated obligation and actuarially determined contribution (ADC).
-For Fiscal Year 2020, the Center's ADC payment was \$133,301, representing 0.52% of the Center's covered employee payroll amount of \$25,726,044.
-For Fiscal Year 2019, the Center's actuarially determined annual OPEB cost (AOC) payment to the trust was \$135,283, representing 0.51% of the Center's covered employee payroll amount of \$26,725,481.
-A full presentation of the Trust and OPEB Plan assets, liabilities, and actuarial methods and assumptions is included in the Orange County, Florida Comprehensive Annual Financial Report.
+For Fiscal Year 2021, the Center's ADC payment was \$119,006, representing 0.53% of the Center's covered employee payroll amount of \$22,331,114.
+For Fiscal Year 2020, the Center's actuarially determined annual OPEB cost (AOC) payment to the trust was \$133,301, representing 0.52% of the Center's covered employee payroll amount of \$25,726,044.
+A full presentation of the Trust and OPEB Plan assets, liabilities, and actuarial methods and assumptions is included in the Orange County, Florida Annual Comprehensive Financial Report.
 Separate stand-alone financial statements for the Trust are not prepared.

-At September 30, 2020, the date of the latest actuarial valuation, Center employee plan participation consisted of:
+At September 30, 2021 and 2020, Center employee plan participation consisted of:

-Active members 414

-Inactive employees currently receiving benefits 93

-Inactive employees with deferred benefits 3
+2021 2020 Active members 378 414 Inactive employees currently receiving benefits 100 93 Inactive employees with deferred benefits 3 3

-Net OPEB Liability - The Center's net OPEB liability was measured as of September 30, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+Net OPEB Liability - The Center's net OPEB liability measured as of September 30, 2021 and 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of those dates.

-Actuarial Assumptions - The total OPEB liability in the September 30, 2020 actuarial valuation was determined based on a five-year actuarial experience study for the period ended September 30, 2018, and using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions - The total OPEB liability in the September 30, 2021 actuarial valuation was determined based on a five-year actuarial experience study for the period ended September 30, 2018, and using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-The actuarial assumptions ara.
-THE aciuanai assumonons are
+The actuarial assumptions are:

 Investment rate of return 7.0%

 Discount rate used to measure

-A-A-LODED Balable 7.00/

 total OPEB liability 7.0%

 Projected annual salaries increase 4.5%

 Inflation rate 2.5%

-Healthcare cost trend rate Pre-65 increase of 6.45%; post 65 increase of
+Healthcare cost trend rate Pre-65 increase of 6.40%; post 65 increase of

-7.25% for Fiscal Year 2021, grading to an ultimate rate of 4.50% for Fiscal Year 2029
+6.70% for Fiscal Year 2022, grading to an

+ultimate rate of 4.50% for Fiscal Year 2031+

 Mortality Pub-2010 Headcount Weighted General and

 Public Safety tables, projected with Scale MP-

+2021

+All assumptions were the same in the September 30, 2020 actuarial valuation with the exception of the healthcare cost trend rate which was Pre-65 increase of 6.45%; post 65 increase of 7.25% for Fiscal Year 2021, grading to an ultimate rate of 4.50% for the Fiscal Year 2029 and mortality based on Pub-2010 Headcount Weighted General and Public Safety tables, projected with Scale MP-2020.